adobe/reactor-scaffold/README.md

 ## Installing

 To use this project you will need to have [Node.js](https://nodejs.org/en/) installed on your computer.
-Do a Google search for finding the best method to install it on your computer's operating system.
-Once you install Node.js you will also have access to the [npm](https://www.npmjs.com/) package manager for JavaScript.
-You will need a version of npm greater than 2.7.0.
-You can check the installed version by running
+After you [download and install Node.js](https://nodejs.org/en/download/) you will also have access to the [npm](https://www.npmjs.com/) package manager for JavaScript.
+Your npm version will need to be at least 3.0.0.
+You can check the installed version by running the following command from a command line:

 ```
 npm -v